openshift/osde2e/README.md

 * Portable test framework that can run anywhere to validate end to end test workflows
   * Run locally from a developers workstation or from a CI application
 * Supports create/delete different cluster deployment types
-  * ROSA, ROSA Hosted Control Plane (e.g. HyperShift), OSD
+  * ROSA, ROSA Hosted Control Plane (e.g. HyperShift), OSD on AWS
+  * OSD on GCP
+  * Azure (Azure Red Hat OpenShift)
 * Performs cluster health checks to ensure cluster is operational prior to running tests
 * Perform cluster upgrades
-* Captures artifacts such as logs, metrics, metadata to be archived for later usage
+* Captures artifacts for later use, such as
+  * Cluster install/uninstall logs
+  * Test logs
+  * Metrics
+  * Metadata
+  * Must gather artifacts
 * Tests OSD operators along with other OpenShift features from a customer/SRE point of view
 * Provides a test harness to validate [Add Ons][OSDE2E Test Harness]